 2 months later the cable operator informed the tribunal that it had amicably settled its differences with SPNI and wished to withdraw the petition along with the encashment of the bank guarantee.

 The long-standing dispute between Essel Groups subsidiaries and SPN India

 A dispute of similar nature between the parties involving only accounts was already pending in this Tribunal vide B.P.
 No. 560 of 2017 during the course of the hearing.
 Approximately an amount of Rs.
 14.60 crores have been taken to be under dispute in that petition.

 In December 2017 SPN India had issued disconnection notice of Siti Network after having serious differences on accounts.
-The differences cropped up on the liability of Siti to pay subscription fees for Ten Sports based on MOUs signed by the parties earlier in March, 2016 and August, 2017 which if are honoured by the parties along with the request of Siti Network in respect of supply of signals of Ten Sports Channels through email dated 1.9.2017, the differences will be negligible and the petitioner will be under obligation to pay a major part of outstanding dues as on 31.12.2017, which according to SPNI is Rs.46.893 Crores but according to Siti it is only Rs.
+The differences cropped up on the liability of Siti to pay subscription fees for Ten Sports based on MOUs signed by the parties earlier in March 2016 and August 2017 which if are honored by the parties along with the request of Siti Network in respect of the supply of signals of Ten Sports Channels through email dated 1.9.2017, the differences will be negligible and the petitioner will be under obligation to pay a major part of outstanding dues as on 31.12.2017, which according to SPNI is Rs.46.893 Crores but according to Siti it is only Rs.
 4.24 Crores.